MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 > [!NOTE]
 > If an HTTP redirect occurs, there are multiple `NavigationStarting` events in a row.

 1. As an example of using the events, register a handler for the `NavigationStarting` event to cancel any non-https requests.
-Copy the following code snippet and paste into `HelloWebView.cpp`.
+Copy the following code and paste it into `HelloWebView.cpp`:

     ```cpp
     // register an ICoreWebView2NavigationStartingEventHandler to cancel any non-https navigation